oxmoei/boundless/README.md

                  device_ids: ['0']
                  capabilities: [gpu]
    ```
-* You can modify them based on your hardware but don't maximize and keep always keep some for other jobs.
+* While the default CPU/RAM for each GPU is enough, for single GPUs, you can increase them to increase efiiciency, but don't maximize and always keep some CPU/RAML for other jobs.
-* You can add/remove `gpu_prove_agentX` for more or less than 4 GPUs.

-**Note**: `SEGMENT_SIZE` of the prover is set to `21` by default, which is compatible only with `>20GB vRAM` GPUs, if you went into any trouble with it, you can read the Segment Size section of the guide.
+**Note**: `SEGMENT_SIZE` of the prover is set to `21` by default for each GPU, which is compatible only with `>20GB vRAM` GPUs, if you have less vRAM, you have to modify it, you can read the Segment Size section of the guide.

 ---